sidthakur08/mm-2023/README.md

 march madness 2023 bracket model

 # Data
-- Data has Men's and Women's, ~~do we think combining the data can skew the model?~~
+- Data has Men's and Women's stats
 - Section 1 - The Basics
     - team ids and names (MTeams and WTeams)
     - tournament seeds (MNCAATourneySeeds and WNCAATourneySeeds)